Van: Australia

 In Australian English, the term van is commonly used to describe a minivan, a passenger minibus, or an Australian panel van as manufactured by companies such as Holden and Ford at various times.

 A full-size van used for commercial purposes is also known as a "van" in Australia; however, a passenger vehicle with more than seven or eight seats is more likely to be called a "minibus".

 The term van can also sometimes be used interchangeably with what Australians usually call a "caravan", which in the U.S. is referred to as a "travel trailer".

 The British term people mover is also used in Australian English to describe a passenger van.
 The American usage of "van" which describes a cargo box trailer or semi-trailer is used rarely, if ever, in Australia.

 India

-In India, the van is one of the most common modes of transport and is often used for transporting school children to and from schools, usually when parents, especially working parents, are often too busy to pick their children up from school or when school buses are full and unable to accommodate other children.
-Vans are also extensively used for commercial purposes and office cabs.
+In India, the van is one of the most common modes of transportation and is often used for taking children to and from schools, usually when parents, especially working parents, are too busy to pick their children up from school or when school buses are full and unable to accommodate other children.
+Vans are also used for commercial purposes and office cabs.
 Some of the popular vans include Maruti Suzuki Omni and the Maruti Suzuki Eeco.